-4.2 Affinities
+B. Affinities

-Currently Clouds seem to be designed to mostly support exactly one usage mode, e.g. data storage, or high throughput computing, or databases, etc. This does not preclude Clouds targeting more than one domain or usage mode, however.
-The overarching design guideline to support the main target usage mode, of Cloud systems, we defined as its affinity.
-In other words, affinity is the term we use to indicate the type of computational characteristics that a Cloud supports.
+Currently Clouds seem to be designed to mostly support one usage mode, e.g. data storage, or high throughput computing, or database access, etc. This does not preclude Clouds targeting more than one domain or usage mode, however.
+We define the overarching design features and guidelines employed to support the main target usage mode of Cloud systems, as its affinities.
+In other words, affinity is the term we use to indicate a type of computational characteristics that a Cloud supports.
 That property can very often be expressed as the need to use different aspects or elements of a system together (hence the term 'Affinity', in the sense of 'closeness').

 For example, the usage mode 'distributed, tightly coupled' implies that an application requires the use of multiple compute resources, which need to be 'near' to each other, together with fast communication links between these compute resources.
 The system needs to have a 'compute-communication affinity', and a 'compute-compute affinity'.
+In another example, a geolocation affinity may allow resources to be selected close to the geographical location of the end user.
+Geolocation affinity plus sensor-compute affinity may allow the compute intensive evaluation of geographically local sensor data.

 Affinities as used in this paper are, however, not always mappable to 'closeness'.
 For example, we say that a system that supports 'persistent storage, data replication, data intensive' usage mode, may have 'bulk storage affinity' - in the sense that it needs to be designed to have bulk storage properties (availability guarantees, long term consistency guarantees etc).
 This example also shows that affinities are, in some sense, related to Quality of Service (QoS) properties exposed by the system, and thus to Service Level Agreements (SLAs) about these qualities of service.
+Finally, Cloud affinity can also serve as qualitative descriptors of more quantitative measures of system-properties.